fledge-iot/fledge/docs/plugin_developers_guide/02_writing_plugins.rst

           plugin->configure(&config);
   }

-It should be noted that the *plugin_reconfigure* call may be delivered in a seperate thread for a C/C++ plugin and that the plugin should implement any mutual exclusion mechanisms that are required based on the actions of the *plugin_reconfigure* method.
+It should be noted that the *plugin_reconfigure* call may be delivered in a separate thread for a C/C++ plugin and that the plugin should implement any mutual exclusion mechanisms that are required based on the actions of the *plugin_reconfigure* method.